Kiran7007/Interview-Preparation/docs/android.md

 Data Sources
 ```

-Use the level of separation justified by the feature.
-A small screen does not need a large number of layers.

 ---

-## What are MVVM, ViewModel, LiveData, StateFlow, Repository, and UseCase?
+## What are MVVM, ViewModel, LiveData, StateFlow?

 - **MVVM:** The UI renders state exposed by a ViewModel; the ViewModel coordinates use cases; repositories abstract data sources.
 - **ViewModel:** Retains screen state across configuration changes and must not hold Activity/View references.
 It does not survive process death by itself.
 - **LiveData:** A lifecycle-aware observable value, especially useful in legacy XML/View screens.
 - **StateFlow:** A coroutine-based hot stream representing current state; collect it with `repeatOnLifecycle` in Views or Compose lifecycle APIs.
-- **Repository:** Owns data access and hides API, Room, Firebase or cache details from callers.
-- **UseCase:** Encapsulates one meaningful business operation and is valuable when logic is reused or complex; it is not mandatory ceremony for every trivial operation.

 ---